This post may contain affiliate links. Please read my disclosure.

 Instructions

-- Preheat oven to 400°F. Whisk together flour, sugar, baking powder, baking soda, and salt in a large bowl.
+- Whisk together flour, sugar, baking powder and salt in a large bowl.

 - Grate the cold butter using a cheese grater.
 This is an easy way to get it into small pieces to incorporate in the dry ingredients.
 If you do not have a cheese grater, you can just cut into small cubes.
 Blend the grated butter in with the flour mixture using a pastry cutter or 2 knives.
 The mixture should be clumpy and look like course crumbs.
 Mix in the raspberries and white chocolate.

-- In a small measuring cup, mix together the buttermilk and vanilla.
+- In a small measuring cup, mix together the heavy cream and vanilla.
 Mix into the flour mixture until JUST incorporated.
 DO NOT over mix, this will make the scones too dense.

 - Put a small amount of flour onto a clean surface and knead the dough briefly.
-Shape the dough into a circle that is about 1 ½ inches thick.
+Shape the dough into a circle that is about 1 inch thick.
 Cut the circle in half and then each half into 4-5 wedges (depending on how big you want your scones).

 - Put the wedges on a baking sheet covered with parchment paper.
-Brush the tops with a little bit of milk and then lightly sprinkle with sugar.
+Brush the tops with a little bit of heavy cream and then lightly sprinkle with sugar.
+Transfer to the freezer for 15 minutes.
+Preheat oven to 400°F.

-- Bake for 20-22 minutes until tops are golden brown and toothpick inserted comes out clean.
+- Remove from the freezer and bake for 18-20 minutes until tops are golden brown and toothpick inserted comes out clean.
 Cool on a wire rack.

 Notes